awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-greengrass-deploy-components.md

 1. On the **Configure advanced settings** page, keep the default configuration settings, and choose **Next**\.

-1. On the `Review` page, choose `Deploy`\.
+1. On the **Review** page, choose **Deploy**\.

 ## To deploy your components \(AWS CLI\)<a name="collapsible-section-gg-deploy-cli"></a>

 1. Create a ` deployment.json` file to define the deployment configuration for your SageMaker Edge Manager components\.
-This file should look like the following:
+This file should look like the following example\.

    ```
    {